 Hunter syndrome is an inherited disease in which long chains of sugar molecules (mucopolysaccharides) are not broken down correctly and build up in the body.

-Hunter syndrome is an inherited condition.
-Boys are most often affected.
+Hunter syndrome is an inherited condition, where the affected gene is on the X chromosome.
+Therefore, boys are most often affected.

 The condition is caused by a lack of the enzyme iduronate sulfatase.
 Without this enzyme, mucopolysaccharides build up in various body tissues, causing damage.